Code-Uche/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first tasks prints hello world
 The second task echoes a confused smiley the third task is to display the code /etc/passwrd
+The forth code is to display two contents